openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. note::

     Every data layer presented in the following document can be displayed in GEE as an overview of our datasets.
-Select the provided link in the description to be redirected to the **GEE code editor** panel.
+Select the provided link in the description to be redirected to the **GEE code editor** pane.
 The selected layer will be displayed over Uganda.
 To modify the country, change the :code:`fao_gaul` variable Line 7 by your country number (listed in the **Country list** section in the rightmost column).
 If you want to export this layer, set the value of :code:`to_export` (Line 10) and :code:`to_drive` (Line 13) according to your need.
     Hit the :guilabel:`run` button again to relaunch the computation.
-    Code used for this display can be found `here <https://github.com/12rambau/restoration_planning_module/blob/master/utils/code/display_layer.md>`__.
+    Code used for this display can be found `on this page <https://github.com/12rambau/restoration_planning_module/blob/master/utils/code/display_layer.md>`__.

 In its current form, **se.plan** provides information on four categories of potential benefits of forest restoration: